Luitpold Prinz von Bayern

-Luitpold Rupprecht Heinrich Prinz von Bayern (born 14 April 1951) is a member and second in line of succession to the headship of the House of Wittelsbach, which reigned as Kings of Bavaria until 1918, and the head of König Ludwig Schlossbrauerei.
+Luitpold Rupprecht Heinrich Prinz von Bayern (born 14 April 1951) is a member of the House of Wittelsbach, which reigned as Kings of Bavaria until 1918, and the proprietor and former CEO of the brewery König Ludwig Schlossbrauerei.
+He is second in line of succession to the headship of the former ruling dynasty, currently held by his first cousin Franz, Duke of Bavaria, after the latter's likely immediate successor and younger brother Max Emanuel.

 Early life

 Luitpold was born at Schloß Leutstetten near Starnberg, in Bavaria.
 He is the only surviving child of Prince Ludwig of Bavaria (1913–2008) and his wife Princess Irmingard of Bavaria (1923–2010).

 Marriage

 On 25 June 1979, Luitpold married Katrin Beatrix Wiegand (born 19 September 1951 in Munich), daughter of Gerd Wiegand (1922 in Cottbus – 1994 in Munich), architect, and first wife Ellen Schumacher.
 Initially the union was considered morganatic, but on 3 March 1999, the marriage was declared retroactively to be dynastic on the condition their children contracted dynastic marriages.
 The couple had five children.

 The eldest son is Ludwig Prinz von Bayern (b.
-1982), the heir presumptive to the headship of the House of Wittelsbach, a daughter is Alice Auersperg.
+1982), the next heir presumptive to the headship of the House of Wittelsbach after his father.
+He is involved in development aid in Kenya, where he established the “Learning Lions” project, a campus where up to 250 students live and learn, with the Nymphenburg Aid Association, a family-run aid organization dating back to the 1950s.
+Ludwig and his wife Sophie Alexandra Evekink (b.
+1989) have a son, Rupprecht (b.
+2024).
+Luitpold's eldest daughter Auguste (b.
+1979), married to Ferdinand Prince of Lippe-Weissenfeld, is a biologist and conducts research on birds at the Max Planck Institute for Biological Intelligence.
+Her next younger sister Alice (b.
+1981), married to Lukas (Prince of) Auersperg, also conducts research in the same field for the University of Veterinary Medicine Vienna.